tsilva/curriculum-vitae/README.md

 ---

-## Speakwrite
+## SpeakWrite

 - **TLDR:** iOS Audio Transcribing Application
 - **Start:** 2015
 - **Client:** Rocksauce Studios (through Toptal)
 - **Technologies:** iOS, Objective-C

-Speakwrite is an application where the user can record something he says, and have it transcribed to text within a short period of time (the recorded speech is sent over to human transcribers).
+SpeakWrite is an application where the user can record something he says, and have it transcribed to text within a short period of time (the recorded speech is sent over to human transcribers).

 Fixed many critical bugs in several parts of the app.
 It was a challenging project because the existing code-base was very messy.